Categories: General Studies

 How much Land Does Waqf Own?

-According to latest data, the Waqf Board in India owns around 9.4 lakh acres of land.
-That is a very big amount.
-Waqf is the third-largest landowner in India, after Indian Railways and the Defence Department.
-The value of all Waqf land is more than Rs.1.2 lakh crore.
+According to recent information, the Waqf Board in India owns nearly 9.4 lakh acres of land, which is a huge area.
+Because of this, Waqf is the third-largest landowner in the country, after Indian Railways and the Defence Department.
+The total value of Waqf properties is estimated to be more than ₹1.2 lakh crore, showing its large economic importance.

 Which State has the Most Waqf Land?